-Jabo had the longest continuous reign as JB's first drummer, 1970-1975, and recorded more charting singles than any other drummer in the singer's long career.
+Jabo had the longest continuous reign as James Brown's first drummer, 1970-1975, and recorded more charting singles than any other drummer in the singer's long career.
 His hard-grooving, but relaxed and dependable recording style was coupled with an ability to crank up the energy at a live performance to a fever pitch.
-He teamed up with Clyde Stubblefield on "Live At The Apollo-Vol. 2," almost out-doing Clayton Fillyau's ground-breaking efforts on the original "Live At The Apollo" album.
+He teamed up with Clyde Stubblefield on "Live At The Apollo-Vol. 2.

 Jabo had a sophisticated, jazz touch and a unique feel.
 He could put the groove somewhere between 16th notes and 16th note triplets and turn funk into an infectious, swinging, half-time shuffle.
 His drum tracks have been sampled over and over by hip-hoppers and hit makers, confirming the strength of his talents.